gitter-badger/one-passwords/README.md

 ## About
-One Passwords is an experimental proof of [concept](https://panossakkos.github.io/tech/2015/11/01/one-passwords.html) and shouldn't be used or relied upon it.
+One Passwords is an experimental proof of [concept](https://panossakkos.github.io/tech/2015/11/01/one-passwords.html) and shouldn't be used or relied upon.

 ## License
 MIT